mkdirlove/web-clicker/README.md

 ### Reminders
 ```
+# THIS AUTO CLIKER IS FOR PC ONLY
 # The variable $mouse controls what mouse button is pressed.
 # The variable $clock controls how long (in seconds) between each button press.
 # Note that it may be difficult to kill this script if the time is too short.